coding-jn/Simple-Twitter/README.md

 # Simple Twitter 💙

-Simple tweeting functionality of Twitter using Node.js and Express.js.
+Simple Twitter functionality using Node.js and Express.js.

 **Live Demo:** <i>Demo to be created</i>